JSNavey/Weather/README.md

 # Global Average Temperature
 https://temperature-statistic.netlify.com

 The graph presents the means of global temperature.
-The data has been recording since 1880 until 2018.
+The data has been recording by NASA since 1880 until 2018.

 ## Ojectives of this repository ##
 - To solidify the knowledge of how to get the data by using fetch() and asynchronous events handler with Promise (async / await) which it makes the code shorter and more readable.